Documents for Aircraft Parts

 This is a rather tedious subject, normally dealt with by one's maintenance organisation.
 However, it is worth a bit of an aircraft owner's time to learn at least a little bit about it, because the ability (particularly of an N-reg owner) to source parts (both new and overhauled) directly from the USA, and have them fitted by an A&P and signed off by an IA, can be a major cost saver over the traditional supply route via the UK distributor etc.

 The downside of this capability is that if the aircraft is to be later transferred to a European register, there could be major problems with the issue of the CofA if the appropriate documentation on the parts in question is not available.
-This is a trap worth avoiding, given the small but constant uncertainty concerning the future of N-reg aircraft in Europe, for the same of both covering all bases and preserving the aeroplane's market value.
+This is a trap worth avoiding, given the small but constant uncertainty concerning the future of N-reg aircraft in Europe, for covering all bases and preserving the aeroplane's market value.

 Traceability